thangngoc89/blog/content/sketch/part-1-the-engine.md

 # Overview about OCaml's REPL

 Official distribution of OCaml comes with a built-in REPL (OCaml folks usually call them Toplevel). you can execute it by typing `ocaml` in your shell.
+Though it works, the user interface is very primitive so [utop](https://opam.ocaml.org/blog/about-utop/) was born to address the problem. utop has an excellent user interface with context aware code completion and better typing experience.
+I have to say that utop is the best REPL I have used.

+> You might wondering what is the relation

 ```
 $ ocaml